-Message from President Allred
+A Message of Hope from President Nygren

 President Grant Allred is the regional leader over 10 congregations (stake president).
 Along with his two counselors, they serve as lay leaders over the Farmington area.
+(L-R President Jeffrey Nygren, President Grant Allred, President Joseph Hakes)

 Farmington Stake Presidency